At Zizzi we welcome this new legislation and fully agree that across the sector the full tip amount should go to those who have earnt them.

 • If you choose to leave a tip in cash, the whole amount will go directly to the waiter or waitress that has served your table.

 • For tables of 8 or more, an optional 12.5% service charge is added to your bill.
 For these, and any tips paid by credit card, the only deduction we make is on behalf of HMRC to ensure these tips are properly taxed, the rest is shared fully amongst the restaurant team.

 • Credit cards tips are distributed via a system known as a Tronc.
 How these tips are distributed is decided by our Tronc master, a Zizzi restaurant manager, through a consultation process with the wider restaurants teams including other managers, waiters and chefs.
 In short, a system run by our staff for our staff.

-• The Tronc is split 50% to the waiter or waitress serving your table and 50% is shared amongst the other non-management members of the team working that day.
+• Credit cards tips are split 50% to the hourly paid front of house team serving and supporting your table and 50% is shared amongst the other hourly paid members of the team working that day.

 • We charge no administrative fees or make any form of deduction other than those required by the HMRC.
 We aim to be transparent in respect of what we do and our policy on tips is clearly communicated to our restaurant teams as well as on our website